North Carolina Licensing Overview for a Cosmetologist

 Application for licensure

 Upon the successful completion of a cosmetology / esthetician course or an apprenticeship, students within the state of North Carolina are required to submit an application for licensure.
-This license application must be submitted to North Carolina Board of Cosmetic Art Examiners for both a cosmetology license and an esthetician license.
+This license application must be submitted to the North Carolina Board of Cosmetic Art Examiners for both a cosmetology license and an esthetician license.
 The cost of this application is $20 for an esthetician and $49 for a cosmetologist.

 Following the successful completion of your state license to become either a cosmetology or an esthetician, it is important to remember that you must renew this license when notified by the Board.
 This process is simple and can be done online through the North Carolina Board of Cosmetic Art Examiners.